-The 2 subdials for the Seiko Bullhead feature a 30-minute and 12-hour register, as well as a 60 second sweep.
+The 2 subdials for the Seiko Bullhead feature a 30-minute and 12-hour register, as well as a 60-second sweep.
 The Seiko 6138-0040 comes with a dial reference number on either side of the vertical column day and date wheel.
 The Seiko Chronograph Automatic (brown and black dial) has a reference number of “6138-0060T”.
 The Japanese Domestic versions, the Seiko Speed-Timer and the Seiko 5Sports Speed-Timer, have dial reference numbers “6138-0071T” and “6138-0070T” respectively.
 For all versions, the numbering of the Seiko 6138-0040 came in Arabic numerals.
 The Bullhead watch hands come in the pencil-style and are white.
 The Chronograph hands have a central lume.
 The hands on the sub-dials are in the obelisque style and come in black or white for the brown and black colour variations respectively.
 The sweep second hands are yellow on the Chronometer models and maroon on the JDM versions.
-The day wheel of JDM versions is written in Kanji, while the the international Seiko Chronograph model are written in either English or Spanish.
+The day wheel of JDM versions is written in Kanji, while the international Seiko Chronograph model is written in either English or Spanish.

 The Chronograph Automatic variation carries a dial reference number of 6138-0060T